Executive Director of Development and Alumni Affairs

 - Directs the Alumni Office and staff, serves as the key liaison and support for the Alumni Association and its activities.

-- Supports the Vice President of Communications in the planning and content of college publications for alumni, including the College’s Alumni Magazine and monthly electronic alumni newsletters.
+- Supports the Vice President of Communications in supplying content for College’s alumni publications including Chironian and quarterly electronic alumni newsletters.

 - Directs programs that recruit, train and steward the involvement of volunteers in efforts that support fundraising and alumni relations.